wordofwarning/wordofwarning.org/current/2021-springsummer/camara/index.md

 *Oreo, coconut, Bounty Bar* — micro-aggressions used to disempower a black person deemed to be 'acting white'.

 In 2020 we presented [*Oreo Variations*](/archive/2020-spring/camara), a choreographic development of one section of Tania's work for livestreaming — rejoin us for *Oreo Prelude*, a new livestream of her unseen material.
-Now that it's over, re-watch on YouTube below.
+Now that it's over, re-watch on YouTube:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PKaG9wBpNHw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Access